 BLM Anchorage Field Office lands include four planning areas:

 BLM is developing a new land use plan for an area in western Alaska that encompasses approximately 62 million acres of land, including 10.6 million acres managed by the BLM.
 The Bering Sea-Western Alaska (BSWI) planning area includes all lands south of the Central Yukon watershed to the southern boundary of the Kuskokwim River watershed, and all lands west of Denali National Park and Preserve to the Bering Sea, including Saint Lawrence, Saint Matthew and Nunivak islands.BLM is amending the Ring of Fire Resource Management Plan (RMP) to evaluate whether to retain the Special Recreation Management Area designation for the Haines Planning Area, and whether any part of the planning area meets the criteria for designation as an Area of Critical Environmental Concern.
-BLM released the Draft RMP Amendment / Draft Environmental Impact Statement for the Haines Planning Area in December 2012 for a 90-day public review and comment period.
+BLM released the Draft RMP Amendment and EIS for the Haines Planning Area in December 2012.
+In March 2014, BLM announced a delay in the Haines amendment, due to new scientific information related to mountain goats in the area.
+BLM will develop a new alternative for public review and comment in 2015.

 BLM is also preparing to amend the Ring of Fire RMP to address the 730-acre Campbell Tract Facility administrative site and Special Recreation Management Area in Anchorage.
 Visit the Campbell Tract land use planning Web page for further details.

 The Bay RMP provides a framework for managing and allocating uses of 1.9 million acres of BLM-administered public lands in the Bristol Bay and Goodnews Bay regions of southwest Alaska.
 BLM released the Bay Record of Decision and Approved RMP in November 2008.